Cookies and the ICO, GDPR, PECR and ePrivacy Regulation

 - Allow users to access your online service even if they don’t allow you to use certain cookies.

-- Ensure it is as easy and straightforward for users to withdraw their consent as it was for them to provide their consent in the first instance.
+- Ensure it is as easy for users to withdraw their consent as it was for them to provide their consent in the first instance.

 - Adhere to the more general regulation in the GDPR